10 of the best sandpits for toddlers and kids 2023

 It comes with 4 small colourful seats on the corners and its compact size means it may be better suited to small children.

-The sandpit comes a protective cover and a groundsheet base.
+The sandpit comes with a protective cover and a groundsheet base.
 But keep in mind that the base isn’t solid so it will be tricky to move once filled with sand.
 It also isn’t as robust as sandpits with a hard wooden or plastic base.

 Pros: Good value, decent area of sand, relatively easy to build (needs a drill)